To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 Save aggregate queries

-To save your aggregation query as a JavaScript file:
+To save your aggregation query so that you can use it throughout Studio 3T or as a JavaScript file:

-- Pipeline and Stage tabs – Right-click anywhere and choose Save Aggregate Query (As)
+- Pipeline section and Stage editor – Right-click and choose Save, and then choose Save query or Save file

 Open aggregate queries

-- Pipeline and Stage tabs – Right-click anywhere and choose Open Aggregate Query
+- Pipeline section and Stage editor – Right-click and choose Load > Load query

 - Shortcut – Press Ctrl + O (⌘+ O)